alex-lt-kong/the-nitty-gritty/csharp/di-and-autofac/README.md

         public class dataProviderSQLite : dataProvider
         {
+            // There isn't any SQLite backend of course, we name it his way...
+            // just for fun.
             public override int[] GetData() {
                 int[] data ={3, 1, 4, 1, 5, 9} ;
                 return data;